-The eigenvalues $\lambda{lm}$ are given analytically from a given kernel.
-So we only need to numerically compute the Fourier coefficients $f{lm}$ in the weighted-SPHARM representation.
-Previously, the computation for the Fourier coefficients computation for the Fourier coefficients was based on the direct numerical integration over high resolution triangle meshes with more than 80000 triangles and the average inter-vertex distance of 0.0189 mm [10].
-Unfortunately the direct numerical integration is extremely slow and it is not practical when high degree spherical harmonics are needed.
-So we have recently developed a new numerical technique called the iterative residual fitting (IRF) algorithm [9] [40].
-Compared to the numerical integration, which takes more than few hours, the IRF algorithm takes only about 5 minutes per subject for computing all the coefficients up to 78 degrees in a personal computer.
+The eigenvalues λ{lm} are given analytically from a given kernel.
+So we only need to numerically compute the Fourier coefficients f{lm} in the weighted-SPHARM representation.
+Previously, the computation for the Fourier coefficients computation for the Fourier coefficients was based on the direct numerical integration over high-resolution triangle meshes with more than 80 000 triangles and the average intervertex distance of 0.0189 mm [10].
+Unfortunately, the direct numerical integration is extremely slow and it is not practical when high degree spherical harmonics are needed.
+So we have recently developed a new numerical technique called the iterative residual fitting (IRF) algorithm [9], [40].
+Compared to the numerical integration, which takes more than few hours, the IRF algorithm takes only about 5 min per subject for computing all the coefficients up to degree 78 in a personal computer.